0xVenus/0xVenus.github.io/posts/thm/gamingserver.md

 Then let's navigate to the next directory which is secret
 ![found_ssh_key_in_the_dir](https://github.com/0xVenus/0xVenus.github.io/assets/97831939/485b72c6-9b6f-4100-9757-a9c216cc3ea9)

-As you can see there is an ssh key in the directory, copy the key to your attackbox.
+  <br> As you can see there is an ssh key in the directory, copy the key to your attackbox.

 <br> let's ssh into the box using the username found earlier "john" together with the ssh key
 ```